wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/5-understand-deadlines.md

 |---------|---------|---------|---------|---------|
 |Seven days|Two days|Not applicable|Receives the quality update on day eight. |Forced to install and restart on day ten.|

+> [!NOTE]
->[!Note] We recommend that you allow the compliance policy and configure it as described in Compliance deadlines.
+> We recommend that you allow the compliance policy and configure it as described in Compliance deadlines.

 Additionally, set **Auto reboot before deadline** to **Yes**.
 This allows a device to automatically restart overnight, which provides a better user experience and improves compliance.